Stefanough/SFA_BLG/source/notes/vim.html.markdown

 * `"+y` - Copy to system register (clipboard). *NB- Requires +xterm_clipboard*
 * `"+p` - paste from system register (clipboard) while in Normal Mode.
 * `ctrl + shift + v` - This works for pasting while in Insert Mode.

+**Exporer in Vim**

+* `:Explore` - Open Vim's built-in file exporer in the current window.
+If the current file has unwritten modifications, the window will be split horizontally.
+Use Vim navigation and press `Enter` to open a file or dir.
+* `:Explore!` - Same as above but splits the window verically.
+* `:Sexplore` - Always splits the window (horizontally bu default) and opens the explorer.
+* `:Sexplore!` - Same as above but on a vertical split
+* `:Texplore` - Creates a new tab and opens the explorer.
+* `r` - Reverse sort order of items.

 **Spell Checking in Vim**